Shahal Khan Khosa

-Khan Sahib Shahal Khan Khoso (1909–1956) was a Pakistani politician from the Khoso Baloch family of Thul district, Jacobabad, Sindh, a prominent family among the region's landed nobility.
-He was a Member of the West Pakistan Legislative Assembly from 1953 to 1956.
+Shahal Bahadur Khan Khosa (1909–1956) was a Pakistani politician from the Khosa Baloch family from Thul, Jacobabad, Sindh, an influential family among the region's landed nobility.
+He was a Member of the Provincial Assembly of Sindh and represented his constituency Thul (West) from 1953 to 1956.

 His grandfather Dil Murad Khan revolted against British in 1857 and was sent to the Andaman Islands.